STS-68: Launch

-Launch 30 September 1994 at 7:16:00.068 am EDT from Kennedy Space Center Launch Pad 39-A. The Launch window opened at 7:16 am EDT with a 2-hour-30-minute window.
+Launch September 30, 1994, at 7:16:00.068 am EDT from Kennedy Space Center Launch Pad 39-A. The Launch window opened at 7:16 am EDT with a 2-hour-30-minute window.
 Orbiter mass at liftoff was 247,129 pounds (112,096 kg) including payload.
 Total vehicle mass was 2045879 kg.
 Payload liftoff mass 12511 kg.
 Main Engine Cutoff (MECO) was at an apogee of 115 nmi and a perigee of 28 nmi at MET of 8 min 35 s with Endeavour traveling at 25779 ft/s.
 No OMS-1 burn was required.
 OMS-2 burn was 1 min 42 s (164 ft/s) at MET 33 min.

-The launch was originally scheduled 18 August 1994, but there was an RSLS abort at T-1.9 s after all three main engines ignited – the fifth (and final) time in the shuttle program where an RSLS abort occurred after main engine ignition.
+The launch was originally scheduled August 18, 1994, but there was an RSLS abort at T−1.9 s, after all three main engines ignited – the fifth (and final) time in the shuttle program where an RSLS abort occurred after main engine ignition.
 Previous aborts occurred on STS-41-D, STS-51-F, STS-55 and STS-51.
 The automatic abort was initiated by the onboard General Purpose Computers (GPC) when the discharge temperature on MPS Main Engine #3 High Pressure Oxidizer Turbopump (HPOT) exceeded its redline value.
 The HPOT typically operates at 28,120 rpm and boosts the liquid oxygen pressure from 422 to 4,300 psi (2.91 to 29.6 MPa).
 There are 2 sensor channels measuring temperature on the HPOT.
 The B channel indicated a redline condition while the other was near redline conditions.
 The redline limit to initiate a shutdown is at 867 K. This limit increases to 980 K at T−1.3 s (5.3 s after Main Engine Start).
 Main Engine #3 (SN 2032) has been used on two previous flights with 2412 s of hot-fire time and a total of eight starts.
 This was the first flight for the HPOT on Main Engine (SSME) #3.
+Mission specialist Dan Bursch became the only astronaut to experience two RSLS aborts, having previously experienced one on STS-51.

 A new launch date was set for early October and then moved up to late September.
 The procedure that has been used on previous aborts treats an RSLS abort after SSME ignition as a launch and to require a complete engine reinspection.
-A rollback of Endeavour to the VAB was done on 24 August 1994.
+A rollback of Endeavour to the VAB was done on August 24, 1994.
 Afterwards, Endeavours SSMEs were removed and inspected.
-Three flight certified SSMEs (removed from the Atlantis STS-66 mission) were installed on the orbiter and Endeavour was rolled back to the launch pad on 13 September 1994.
-SSME #3 was shipped to the Stennis Space Center in Mississippi for test stand firing over the Labor day weekend (5 September 1994).
+Three flight certified SSMEs (removed from the Atlantis STS-66 mission) were installed on the orbiter and Endeavour was rolled back to the launch pad on September 13, 1994.
+SSME #3 was shipped to the Stennis Space Center in Mississippi for test stand firing over the Labor day weekend (September 5, 1994).
+The engine was later flown on STS-70 in 1995.

 Transatlantic Abort Landing (TAL) sites for the initial launch attempt were Zaragoza, Spain, Moron, Spain and Ben Guerir, Morocco.
 Abort Once Around landing site was White Sands Space Harbor, New Mexico, USA.